MicrosoftDocs/azure-docs/articles/marketplace/azure-vm-create-certification-faq.md

 ### VM images with limited access or requiring custom templates

-#### Locked Down(or) SSH disabled offer
+#### Locked down (or) SSH disabled offer

-  Images which are published with either SSH disabled(for Linux) or RDP disabled(  for Windows) are treated as Locked down VMs.
+  Images which are published with either SSH disabled(for Linux) or RDP disabled (for Windows) are treated as Locked down VMs.
 There are special business scenarios due to which Publishers only allow restricted access to no/a few users.
   During validation checks, Locked down VMs might not allow execution of certain certification commands.

-#### Custom Templates
+#### Custom templates

    In general, all the images which are published under single VM offers will follow standard ARM template for deployment.
 However, there are scenarios where publisher might requires customization while deploying VMs (e.g. multiple NIC(s) to be configured).